 Trump's Surgeon General Pick Built Reputation Fighting HIV And Opioids In Indiana

-There are 2 comments on the WGBH story from 7 hrs ago, titled Trump's Surgeon General Pick Built Reputation Fighting HIV And Opioids In Indiana.
-In it, WGBH reports that:
+There are 2 comments on the National Public Radio story from 19 hrs ago, titled Trump's Surgeon General Pick Built Reputation Fighting HIV And Opioids In Indiana.
+In it, National Public Radio reports that:

 Several weeks before President Trump nominated Indiana's state health commissioner Jerome Adams to be the next U.S. Surgeon General, Adams toured the Salvation Army Harbor Light detox center in Indianapolis, Ind., the only treatment facility in the state for people without insurance.
 His supporters say the visit is an example of how he's prioritized the opioid epidemic during his tenure as Indiana's top health official.